-It’s the golden tier for commercials, but getting a Super Bowl ad is a huge investment too.
+It’s the golden tier for commercials, but getting Super Bowl 2020 ads was a huge investment too.
 30-second slots this year were going for up to $5.6 million.
 And there’s many different ways to make it count and send your brand visibility skywards.
 This year saw a big swing towards influencer marketing, with a whole host of celebrities swarming through the ads of the Big Game.

 But first things first…on the field, it was a big night for the Kansas City Chiefs, who walked off with the trophy for the first time since 1970.
 Off the field, where do we begin?
 J-Lo and Shakira put together a set for the ages under the Miami night sky, full of flair and energy and an important course correction after languid sets from Maroon 5 and Justin Timberlake in recent years.
 An all-Latin performance, it also marked a milestone for diversity. #SuperBowlSoLatin anyone?

 But the big deal for us is in the advert breaks of course.
 A few companies (Amazon) soared, some managed a score draw (Rocket Mortgage, Planters), whilst many others missed the mark with their offerings (Porsche).